Apply for a Pastoral Lease Rent Waiver

 The Soils of the Northern Territory (pdf 2.8Mb) are generally low in nutrient value resulting in low nutrient pasture; consequently for Pastoralism to be of economic value, herds and properties are necessarily large with some paddocks being 100's of square kilometres in size.
 The Department of Land Resource Management is actively involved in the monitoring of the rangelands throughout the NT as part of its obligations under the Pastoral Land Act.

-The NT is made up of many different land systems.
+The Northern Territory is made up of many different land systems.
 In the Alice Springs region alone, there are 88 different Land Systems of the Alice Springs Region as defined by ¹ Perry et al (1962) and ² Christian et al (1954).

 Rainfall is variable across the Northern Territory rangelands.
 The average rainfall for the Alice Springs District ranges from 150-200 mm in the southern region to 300-375mm over the remainder.
 This gradually increases northwards up to 4800 mm for the Top End coast.
 The quantity of pasture available to livestock is dependent on the rainfall received each year.
 The timing of the rainfall events determine whether grasses or forbs (broad leaf species) respond.
 Northern regions of the Northern Territory have more reliable rainfall patterns than those to the south.